mbodm/cdis2410/README.md

 # cdis2410
-A tiny Windows command line tool using DDC to change the input source of my Dell U2410 display
+A tiny Windows command-line tool using DDC to change the input source of my Dell U2410 display

 ![WADH](screenshot.png)